rustinphares/pdf2htmlEXwiki/Mobile-Devices.md

 ### Survey
-Please provide more info, for example `Most files of mine are slow on FOO devices/OSes but not BAR devices/OSes`. **Please confirm your result on at least 100 different files before posting**
+Please provide more info, for example `Most files of mine are slow on FOO devices/OSes but not BAR devices/OSes`. **Please confirm your result with at least 10 different files before posting**